jakubmie/jakubmie.github.io/contactjoin.md

 -- After the interview, Jakub will talk with everyone you spoke with.
 He will contact you to make you an an offer or to encourage you to keep looking.

 Successful post-doc applicants will have:
-<br>* PhD degree in computational or biological-related field
+<br>* PhD degree in computational or biological-related field.
-<br>* At least one first author article
+<br>* At least one first author article.
-<br>* Although for computational positions experience with programming is not required, a strong interest in statistics and coding is needed
+<br>* Although for computational positions experience with programming is not required, a strong interest in statistics and coding is needed.
-<br>* An interest in applying for additional funding is welcome
+<br>* An interest in applying for additional funding is welcome.

 </div>
   </div>